eebop/LambdaScript/README.md

 >> OneOffObject.data
 'e'
 ```
-You *can* create classes, just make a lambda that returns the objects.
+You *can* create classes, but you have to make a lambda that returns the objects.
 ```
 >> MyClass = {{@data = d}[d]}
 >> MyObject1 = MyClass ()